 If you’re interested in the best fertilizer for cannabis, check out General Hydroponics Flora Grow Bloom Micro Combo.
 This top selling trio is designed to be used in hydroponic, soil and coco coir grows.
 Nutrients come pH balanced, are easy to use, and make a great choice for both newbies and experienced growers.

 The Flora Series uses a building block approach, with each bottle containing the primary, secondary and micronutrients that plants need to flourish.
 Each mixture can be adjusted for the individual needs of your plants throughout each stage of the growing cycle.
-Flora Grow supports vigorous plant growth during veg, Flora Micro helps with plant growth and flower blooms, and Flora Micro is designed to be used during flowering for improved yields and big, dense buds.
+Flora Grow supports vigorous plant growth during veg, Flora Micro helps with plant growth and flower blooms, and Flora Bloom is designed to be used during flowering for improved yields and big, dense buds.

 - Advanced Nutrients Bloom, Micro, and Grow